www.scantips.com

 The EV chart shows rows of Equivalent Exposures for a given light level.
 Each row is a light level measured in absolute EV.
 If you find your metered exposure settings in the chart, that row has other Equivalent Exposures for the same light.

 The EV chart shows camera shutter speeds, in seconds.
 It "shows" nominal stops, but it computes precise stops.
 The combination of a f/stop with a shutter speed is the camera settings which comprise the EV value.
 Any such combination can appear on only one row of the chart (row is called EV).
 The EV chart is about the numerical combinations of the shutter speed and f/stop values, and the resulting exposure at some ISO.
 Specifically, an EV row is the list of Equivalent Exposures for that EV (at that ISO).
 ISO is of course an exposure factor, it matches the settings to the light.
-Instead of computing the math, the chart could be drawn by just starting at f/1 at 1 second is EV 0, and then adjacent values differ by one step (usually steps of one stop).
+Instead of computing the math, the chart could be drawn by just starting at f/1 at 1 second which is EV 0, and then adjacent values differ by one step (usually steps of one stop).

 Again, the EV formula and the EV chart are NOT about any specific ISO value (and is certainly NOT only about ISO 100).
 When ISO is changed, the related shutter speed or f/stop is also changed, and those appropriate settings are moved to another chart row, appropriate to the ISO being used.
 The chart values are for any ISO that was metered giving the current exposure.
 The chart is appropriate for the camera exposure settings due to the ISO being used.
 Our common usage may condition our brain to favor thinking of ISO 100, but the EV number in the chart is determined by the settings we choose for whatever ISO we are using.
 Not necessarily ISO 100.
 ISO 100 is simply just another number, one of many, familiar but special only because our memory may be conditioned to think of it first.
 The EV number is technically computed only from the f/stop and shutter speed, but any proper exposure is then due to that ISO used.
 Higher ISO increases the EV number for the same scene light value (needing different camera settings).
 All I am saying here is the EV Chart is NOT about ISO 100.
 It is good for whatever ISO you are using, which does include ISO 100. 😊